ℹ️ Cloudflare Application Services for private networks: do more with the tools you already love

 So you can be the first to try them out and pick tires when they're available.

-I love that.
-Well, thank you so much, Annika, for your time and insights into what's coming next year at Cloudflare.
+Well, thank you so much, Anika, for your time and insights into what's coming next here at Cloudflare.

-So I'd really encourage anyone watching who is excited about this to go and check out the rest of the announcements from CIO week.
+So I really encourage anyone watching who is excited about this to go and check out the rest of the announcements from CIO week.